 8- Continuously question the value of the Project

-Question the objective of the project to ensure it is in line with business objectives.
+As part of one the project management best practices, continuously question the objective of the project to ensure it is in line with business objectives.
 Don’t get attached to it, sometimes it is better to kill it.
 It is important to understand the context of the project.
 What is it that you really want to accomplish?
-What is the benefit for the organisation?
+What is the benefit for the organization?
 Projects can’t be seen as isolated islands.
 Questioning top management is necessary to understand the ultimate objective allowing you to make the right decision when encountering difficulties or options during the execution of the project.

 9- Don’t forget the post-mortem evaluation